sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 ##### Example 2: Collecting data for the metricshub service running on a Linux server

 In this example, we created a `metricshubLinuxService` additional connector using the `LinuxService` connector.
-This connector will always be actived and  monitor the `metricshub` service running on our Linux server:
+This connector will always be activated and  monitor the `metricshub` service running on our Linux server:

 ```yaml
 resources: